Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#zip

-Combines two or more arrays element-by-element into an array of tuples using zip in Ruby.
+Combines two or more arrays element-by-element into a collection of tuples using zip in Ruby.
 Pairs corresponding elements, filling shorter arrays with nil.

 - Array#zip